miurahr/vcpkg_gislibs/README.md

 This project is to build GIS libraries on Windows using vcpkg and AppVeyor.
 Also to build GIS libraries on Linux using vcpkg and Travis-CI.
-There are several type of artifacts.

-1. GDAL dependencies for GDAL CI test

-2. GDAL and dependencies

-3. GRASS, GDAL and dependencies

-Currently it generates only (1) GDAL dependencies.

 ## Artifact